maiertech/dotfiles/README.md

 - `mas upgrade`
 - `sudo mas uninstall <identifier>`

+Note that `mas outdated` and `mas upgrade` are broken on macOS Catalina.
+You can follow [this issue](https://github.com/mas-cli/mas/issues/111) for an update.

 ### Managing SSH keys with LastPass

 You can store all your SSH keys in LastPass as [secure notes](https://helpdesk.lastpass.com/secure-notes/) using note type "SSH keys".
-The `extract-lastpass-secrets` scripts shows how to retrieve stored keys during Strap automated installation.
+The `extract-lastpass-secrets` scripts shows how to retrieve stored keys while running Strap.

 ### Visual Studio Code